XaverianTeamRobotics/github-pages-deployment-action/README.md

 ## How to use

-1. Ensure that your successfully builds on `npm run build`.
+1. Ensure that your website successfully builds on `npm run build`.
 2. Enable GitHub Pages in your repository and set the source to GitHub Actions.
 This will be for "real" public deployments.
 3. Create a new project in Cloudflare Pages for the new repository.
 This will be for test deployments to preview changes before making them public.
     1. Go to the **Workers & Pages** section in the Cloudflare dashboard